jdennes/entschuldigen/README.md

 The actor (job.js) periodically fires off subscribe, update, and deactivate events on your list, by calling the Campaign Monitor API.
 We keep a record of every event the actor invokes in an events store.
-The actor keeps its own local list of subscribers which are synchrised with the Campaign Monitor list.
+The actor keeps its own local list of subscribers which are synchronised with the Campaign Monitor list.

 The listener (web.js) is listening for HTTP POSTs in response to these events